List of The Big Bang Theory franchise characters: Dave Gibbs

 Dave Gibbs (Stephen Merchant) is a tall British man who dates Amy after she breaks up with Sheldon.
-He is recently divorced, his wife having had an affair with a French chef, which he remains bitter over.
-To Amy's horror, he is an avid fan of Sheldon's work, constantly asking questions about him after learning that he and Amy dated.
-Gibbs uses Merchant's native Bristol accent, after Penny, Amy and Bernadette had raved over 'sexy' English accents.
+He recently divorced his wife after discovering her affair with a French chef.
+To Amy's horror, he is an avid fan of Sheldon's work.
+He constantly asks questions about Sheldon after learning that he and Amy dated.
+Gibbs has Merchant's native Bristol accent, considered "sexy" by Penny, Amy and Bernadette.